ant-media/ant-media-documentation/docs/guides/advanced-usage/turn-and-stun-installation/coturn-quick-installation.md

 What is a TURN Server?
 ----------------------

-A TURN server is a network entity in charge of relaying media in VoIP related protocols.
+A TURN server is a network entity in charge of relaying media in VoIP-related protocols.
 This includes SIP, H.323, WebRTC and other protocols.

 When you try reaching out directly from one browser to another with voice or video data (sometimes other arbitrary kind of data), you end up going through different network devices.
 Some of these devices include Firewalls and NATs (Network Address Translators) which may decide due to internal policies not to pass your data.